marco-ostaska/sl1cli-tools/docs/pkg/sl1generics.md

 --
     import "github.com/marco-ostaska/sl1cli-tools/pkg/sl1generics"

-Package sl1generics have the generic routines to be used throught the sl1tools
+Package sl1generics have the generic routines to be used throughout the sl1tools

-## Usage
+## Usag

 #### func  EpochToUnix